Garden Design Ideas: How to Have an Everblooming Colorful Garden

 So many people do not test their soil.

 If you want to ensure success with what you grow, I strongly recommend testing the soil with a kit like this one.

 Understanding soil quality is the key to gardening success.

 Do Some Colorful Garden Research and Find Inspiration for What You Love

-Look at other people’s gardens to see what’s blooming.
-Search Google, Pinterest and Instagram for inspiration.
+Look at other people’s garden designs to see what’s blooming.

 Find local gardeners in your area and see what they grow.
 That’s a great indicator those plants could grow well in your garden too.